 One of the first steps taken by the team was to conduct comprehensive research on the existing mental health landscape in Sierra Leone and Senegal.
 The findings were staggering-limited mental health workforce, scarce resources, and a glaring lack of awareness about mental health issues.
 Armed with this knowledge, the initiative set out to validate and give meaning to these insights.

-The Catalyze team initiated stakeholder engagement forums in both countries to enhance policy engagement forums in both countries to enhance policy engagement, communication, and advocacy capacities and promote As the Catalyze team continues its work, there have been open conversations.
-The initiative partnered with diverse several testimonials from individuals who have interacted private and public stakeholders to create safe spaces for with the initiative.
-Further, stories of resilience, collaboration, young people and the rest of the population to share and empowerment so far highlight the positive impact the their experiences and concerns.
-Through workshops and initiative is making in the lives of young people in Sierra other strategic engagements, the team has highlighted Leone and Senegal.
-Formerly silent voices are now speaking the importance of mental wellbeing, gradually dismantling up, sharing their journeys, and inspiring others to seek help the deeply ingrained stigma surrounding the topic. without fear or shame.
+The Catalyze team initiated stakeholder engagement forums in both countries to enhance policy engagement, communication, and advocacy capacities and promote open conversations.
+The initiative partnered with diverse private and public stakeholders to create safe spaces for young people and the rest of the population to share their experiences and concerns.
+Through workshops and other strategic engagements, the team has highlighted the importance of mental wellbeing, gradually dismantling the deeply ingrained stigma surrounding the topic.

-Simultaneously, the initiative has worked closely with the Amid these success stories, Catalyze remains committed to government to support increased investment in mental the ongoing battle for youth mental health in Sierra Leone health initiatives.
-The team believes that systemic change and Senegal.
-The initiative understands that societal change is essential for sustainable impact, and such efforts will is a gradual process, and while significant strides have been bear fruit once the government allocates more resources made, there is still much work to be done.
-The Catalyze to mental health services.
-This may go as far as establishing Mental Health Initiative is a beacon of hope, lighting the way for a brighter, more inclusive future where mental health new mental health clinics, boosting the mental health care workforce, and seeing that existing facilities are expanded, is prioritized, stigma is erased, and every young person can all in a bid to ensure that young people have easier access thrive. to professional support.
+Simultaneously, the initiative has worked closely with the government to support increased investment in mental health initiatives.
+The team believes that systemic change is essential for sustainable impact, and such efforts will bear fruit once the government allocates more resources to mental health services.
+This may go as far as establishing new mental health clinics, boosting the mental health care workforce, and seeing that existing facilities are expanded, all in a bid to ensure that young people have easier access to professional support.